 “Where do I find multiple choice practice on Google Slides?”

 So glad you asked.
-I have eleven multiple choice practice sets on Google Slides, all of which are aligned with the changes to the AP Lang exam as laid out in the 2019 CED.
+I have eleven multiple choice practice sets on Google Slides, all of which are aligned with the changes to the AP Lang exam as laid out in the most current CED.
 They are all bundled together here and can be used for this team practice strategy.